 - The child is allergic to the antibiotics

-- The reflux does not resolve over time
+- The reflux does not resolve or worsens over time

 Further information and support

-The New Zealand Kidney Foundation provides education and support about different kidney diseases.
+Kidney Health New Zealand provides education and support about different kidney diseases.
 Their website provides details of patient support centres in New Zealand.